zaisid/DATA4380_Vision/README.md

 ### Problem Formation

-The input would be any given image, the output would be teh predicted writer/class it belonged to.
-The initial modle trained was a ResNet50V2 model, supplemented to support a multiclass problem.
+The input would be any given image, the output would be the predicted writer/class it belonged to.
+The initial model trained was a ResNet50V2 model, supplemented to support a multi-class problem.
 This was the first pick because it seemed to balance size, performance, and time investments.
 Other models trained were EfficientNetB1 and MobileNetV2.
-These were primarily chosen because they were smaller and faster than ResNet whlie promising similar results.
+These were primarily chosen because they were smaller and faster than ResNet while promising similar results.
 The adam optimizer function was used for all 3 models.
 For most models, the image size used was (384, 384) and the batch size was set at 18; this is exceptioned by the very first model, run in a local environment, with image sizes at (180, 180) and batch sizes of 8.

 ### Training

-The original attempt (in local jupyter environment) trained a ResNet50V2 model on 10 epochs with an image size of (224,224) and batch sizes of 8.
+The original attempt (in local Jupyter environment) trained a ResNet50V2 model on 10 epochs with an image size of (224,224) and batch sizes of 8.
 This model trained relatively quickly, in about 12 minutes.
 With Colab's environment and resourcing, the image_size was increased to (384, 384) and batch size to 18.
 These hyperparameters were used for the remainder of the models.
 The Base ResNet model was trained with 8 epochs.
 This training session took especially long, taking over 20 mins per epoch.
 This model was supplemented with augmented image data and trained for an additional 12 epochs (which took approximately 6 mins per epoch).
 The other models utilized (i.e., MobileNetV2 and EfficientNetB1) trained with a similar schedule to the augmented model; 10 epochs each.
 Training was typically stopped earlier than was ideal (i.e., before loss could plateau), at an arbitrarily set limit, due to time and processing constraints.
 Initial difficulties, including lost runtime and significantly long training durations, were mitigated mostly through limiting the number of epochs, prefetching the data, switching to Google Colab from local/Jupyter notebook for the brunt of training, as well as eventually exploring smaller models.